A Complete Printable Packing List cover

 Although you don’t have to dress formally, many people enjoy having the opportunity to dress up.

-On formal nights, you will some people dressed in black tie attire, others in black pants and a nice blouse, and others very casual.
+On formal nights, some people wear black tie attire, others wear black pants and a nice blouse, and others are very casual.

 It’s your vacation, so go as you wish.